Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 }
 ```

+---

+## Entity design and aggregate updates

+Entity

+- Strongly typed ids (for example, OrderId type) improve type-safety and readability.

+Encapsulate updates

+- Prevent violating invariants (for example, an Order total mismatch, or negative stock).
+- Ensure all state changes go through domain rules.

+How to update an entity inside an aggregate (patterns)

+Preferred approach: Tell the aggregate what to do (tell, don’t ask)

+- Example: order.AddItem(productId, qty) rather than loading item and changing fields externally.

+Steps for updating

+- Load aggregate root by id from the repository.
+- Call a behavior method on the aggregate root that performs the update (internal entities mutated inside).
+- Validate invariants inside the aggregate; throw domain exceptions or return Result if invalid.
+- Save the aggregate via repository (persist whole aggregate).

+Common update antipatterns (to avoid)

+- Modifying child entities directly from application code (bypasses invariants).
+- Exposing setters on aggregate root public properties for arbitrary mutation.
+- Loading multiple aggregates and directly modifying them in a single transaction to maintain cross-aggregate invariants (instead use domain events or sagas/process managers).

 ## Code review checklist additions

 - Are there any shutdown or process termination calls outside the Presentation layer?
 If yes, replace with an intent signal and handle shutdown in Presentation.